bauer/bauer.github.io/_pages/job.md

 sleep 5

 echo "Done!
-Open web browser: http://localhost:8081/#/overview" and modify the file to be executable with terminal command: sudo chmod +x
+Open web browser: http://localhost:8081/#/overview"
 ~~~
-and make it executable with terminal comand: sudo chmod +x
+...and make it executable with terminal comand: sudo chmod +x
 and then run it with terminal command ./start.sh
-now it will start up everything needed, update the paths to match your environment.
+now it will start up everything needed.
+Note: update the paths to match your environment.

 and look for the result